kejacobson/MDOAeroelasticBenchmark/docs/index.rst

 ----------------

 The primary differences between the three benchmark problems are the amount of design freedom given to the optimizer through the design variables.
-\cref{tab:optProb-DVs} summarizes these design variables.
+:numref:`tabOptProb-DVs` summarizes these design variables.
 Note that, the exact number and form of some design variables will depend on the structural modeling and geometric parameterization approaches used, as is explained in the following sections.

 .. \input{\tablepath/DesignVariablesGeneric.tex}